 There it is, our D-Link Corp. wireless USB adapter.
-Nice.

 Now we need to find the USB device’s logical name, the name we can use to refer to it.
 Meet lshw.

-Persist the config
+Persist the Configuration for Ubuntu

 Still connected?
 Great, the internet awaits you.